bdorr1105/modify-firewalld/README.md

 ## Follow the prompts and provide the required information to build your custom firewall rule.

-Once the rule is generated, the script will apply the changes to the UFW firewall.
+Once the rule is generated, the script will apply the changes to firewalld.

 | :point_up:    | Please note that running this script may require administrative privileges, so ensure that you have the necessary permissions before executing it. |
 |---------------|:---------------------------------------------------------------------------------------------------------------------------------------------------|